Shyamify-Digitals-0777/Visiting-Diz-cards/README.md

 - **Review Analytics** - Track review collection performance and conversion rates
 - **Accessibility Compliant** - WCAG 2.1 AA standards with keyboard navigation
 - **Cross-Browser Compatible** - Works on Chrome, Firefox, Safari, and Edge

+- Copyright (c) 2025 Shyamify Digitals

+All rights reserved.

+This project and its source code are the property of Shyamify Digitals.
+You may view and fork this repository for personal use or educational purposes, but you may not:

+- Use the code or designs for commercial purposes.
+- Redistribute, sublicense, or sell copies of the code or designs.
+- Claim the code, design, or concept as your own.

+For commercial licensing or collaboration inquiries, contact:
+[your email address or business contact page link]

 ## 🛠 Tech Stack